-Our documentation is permanently in development along with our products.
+inilabs documentation is constantly in development.
 If this guide is missing the answer to any question you may have, please don’t hesitate to ask us.
 We use the sourceforge jAER help forum for all questions regarding inilabs products.
 If your question involves confidential information, however, please use email@example.com.
-First you could try our troubleshooting guide.
+First you could try the inilabs troubleshooting guide.

 Specifications for this and other DVS models can be seen here: